 and much more!

 A couple of things I want to mention.
-You have to and HAVE to go on a gondola ride.
-They are a bit expensive and you have to haggle to get the price down, but it’s so worth it.
-The experience of going through the tiny canals, seeing bridges from under, waving to people eating gelato, admiring the architecture and seeing the everyday local life (not to mention the Grand Canal) is an absolute delight.
+You just HAVE to go on a gondola ride.
+They are a bit expensive and you have to haggle to get the price down but it’s so worth it.
+The experience of going through city canals (especially The Grand Canal), seeing ornate bridges from under, waving to people eating gelato, admiring the architecture of buildings, and viewing local life is an absolute delight.
 Our gondola even sang songs for us.
-A lovely delight!
-Another experience not to forget was the shopping.
+A delightful experience!
+Another experience not to forget is souvenir shopping.
 There are all sort of Venetian goodies to buy from tiny streets lined with charming shops.
 Miniature paintings, hand-painted masks, delicate shawls and fragile blown glass decor is available to spend your money on.
-We went a little crazy over the blown glass stuff!
-They were quite expensive, but my sister and I managed to get small blown glass paper weights for like $50 bucks.
+We went a little crazy over the blown glass stuff.
+They were quite expensive, but my sister and I managed to get small blown glass paperweights for like $50 bucks.
 A very fun day indeed!

-From Venice we drove back to Milan and then started our road trip to Switzerland.
+Multi-Country travel is really fun in Europe and super convenient.
 That’s one of many good things about Europe.
-You can access nearby countries on trains or cars.
+You can easily access nearby countries on trains or cars.
 We chose to do a road trip to Zürich from Italy.
 Our drive up the eastern part of Switzerland was magical and nature heaven.
-Green lush hills, rugged mountains with water falls, quaint villages and clear blue skies are what you should expect there.
+Green lush hills, rugged mountains with waterfalls, quaint hidden villages and grey skies are what you should expect there.
 We covered the whole East side of Switzerland in two days and reached Zürich as our last part of the road trip.
 Zürich was another gem on our grand European trip.
 Most tourists focus on Geneva and Bern, but Zurich is a cute and small option for those avoiding crowds in the summer.
-We were so tired of all the sightseeing that we used Zurich to relax.
-We munched on great food and just strolled around the city.
+We were so tired from all the sightseeing that we used Zurich to relax.
+We munched on food and just casually strolled around the city.
 I wish I had my camera then.
-I used up all my reels (no digital photographs then) and thus took only two pictures of Switzerland-a traveler’s tragedy.
-So if you want absolutely beautiful nature, do look into Switzerland.
-I have heard great things about Geneva as well so it is totally up to you which main city you prefer.
-I just recommend a road trip in this country.
+I used up all my reels (no digital photographs then) and thus took only two pictures of Switzerland–a traveler’s tragedy.
+So if you want to see untouched nature undisturbed by a developed roadway system, go to Switzerland.
+I recommend a road trip in this country.

 3. Temple of Hephaestus

 Greeks are known to be friendly just like Italians.
 It was kind of confusing to see all the locals confusing us for Italians.
 I thought Europeans can tell when someone is from another European country.
 Lol.
 Bored from Athens, we made an impromptu plan to visit a Greek Island.
-The most well known is Santorini and Mykonos, however, they are a bit in the distance so you do have to spend a night there.
-Since our island plan was impromptu and we didn’t have enough time, we decided to take a day trip to one of the closer islands.
+The most well-known islands are Santorini and Mykonos, however, they are a bit far from Athens so you need to spend a night there.
+Since our island plan was impromptu and we didn’t have enough time, we decided to take a day trip to one of the islands closer to Athens.
 The boat ride was quite an adventure.
 It was so fast that we felt like we were flying over the Aegean Sea.
-The island we went on was nothing too spectacular, but I do remember buying a sarong from there.
+The island we went on was nothing spectacular, but I do remember buying a sarong from there.
 Most of our day was spent checking out the markets, walking on the beach and eating delicious food.
 We also went on a horse-drawn carriage around the island, which was fun and the driver oogled at us the whole time because we were screaming with excitement.

-So here is a brief detail of what our 2001 Europe trip.
+So here are details our 2001 Europe trip.
 Hope they help with your travel planning process.
-A grand multi-country trip requires a lot of preparation requiring time management, money budgeting, and cooperation from everyone, but it was totally worth it.
-Not going to forget this one!
+A grand multi-country trip requires a lot of preparation requiring time management, money budgeting, and cooperation from everyone, but it is totally worth it.
+Not going to forget this one–Happy Traveling!